wravery/gqlmapi-winrt/README.md

 ## Getting Started

 You'll need to build a NuGet package from [GqlMAPI](https://github.com/microsoft/gqlmapi).
-Once you have the CMake build directory configured, you can build the package with a command like this:
+Once you have the CMake build directory configured,
+* Build the package with a command like this:
 ```shell
 > cmake --build . --config RelWithDebInfo --target package
 ```
+* Open [gqlmapi-winrt.sln](./gqlmapi-winrt.sln) in Visual Studio 2019.
+* Set the active configuration to `Release` `x64`.

-Then open [gqlmapi-winrt.sln](./gqlmapi-winrt.sln) in Visual Studio 2019.
-Add a local NuGet source directory to Visual Studio pointing to the directory with the NuGet package, and restore the missing packages for the solution.
+* Add a local NuGet source directory to Visual Studio pointing to the directory with the NuGet package.
+* Restore the missing packages for the solution.